 The word Gang can be used to label many different groups, Our Gang Comedies, Wild Hogs movie to outlaw motorcycle gangs (OMG's) on youtube.
 MC's are not Gangs although the word is used as a negative to vilify groups of people deserved or not.
 It's whatever the people that are using it are trying to sell to you.
 More often than not it's fiction designed to create sensationalism.
 In this case they are trying to convince 12 people everyone in 1% Motorcycle Clubs are criminals, if that's true Waco PD lets the Booze Fighters walk.

 Let us start by saying the recent DPS 2017 Gang Assessment had to go out of their way to mention the Bandidos and La Familia MC's as a dangerous street gangs.
 The data for this assessment was not there to support their findings.
 1% Motorcycle Clubs are listed as Tier 2 Gangs which are low level gangs according to the DPS.
 Typically there are 7 Motorcycle Clubs Law Enforcement zero's in on, 7 out of thousands of Motorcycle Clubs across America and Texas. .

 The FBI called 1% Motorcycle Clubs opportunist.
-In other words Individuals who are lured by big money when an opportunity comes.
-A Club as a whole may not know a member has committed a crime of any type.
+In other words some Individuals are lured by big money when an opportunity comes.
+The Club as a whole may not know a member has committed a crime of any type.
 These type crimes usually revolve around drugs, not human, sex trafficking or gun running you saw on Sons Of Anarchy.

 It's Obvious Motorcycle Clubs Are Not Gangs